Psianturi/near-ft-claim-service/examples/send-ft-frontend/README.md

 npm run start:testnet | tee api.log
 ```

 Later, inspect with `tail -f api.log` or search for specific error IDs.
-Each failed request logs the NEAR RPC error, queue rejection, or validation issue.
+Each failed request logs the NEAR RPC error, coordinator rejection, or validation issue.

 ## Deploying the demo to Vercel